How to Refer a Patient

 Central Referrals Office

 The TUH Outpatients’ Department runs over 100 clinics across 30 Adult specialties, this excludes nurse, technician and Allied Health Professional clinics.
-The Department holds consultations with approx 132,000 Adult patients every year.
-Clinics are scheduled to run from 8.30am to 5pm, Monday to Friday weekly, with morning & afternoon sessions.
+The Department holds consultations with approx 132,000 patients every year.
+Clinics are scheduled to run from 8:30am to 5pm, Monday to Friday weekly, with morning & afternoon sessions.
 The Hospital only accepts GP referrals through the HSE National eReferral system called Healthlink, by post or by hand to our Out Patients Department.
-Please note the Hospital no longer accepts referrals by fax.

 Accessing our outpatient clinics